Turning Symbolic Differentiation Automatic

 This is prone to numerical stability issues and doesn’t compute the real derivative but only an approximation to it.

-Another approach is what we followed in the previous post:
+Another approach is what we followed in the previous

-symbolic differentiation.
-This is the same way that one is used
+post: symbolic differentiation.
+This is the

-to compute derivatives by hand: you take the algebraic operations that
+hand: you take the algebraic operations that you learned

-on an expression type representing a syntax tree.
-One difficult of this,
+transformations on an expression type representing a

-as you may have noticed, is that symbolic calculations require lots of
+noticed, is that symbolic calculations require lots of

 rewriting to get the derivative in a proper form.
-They also require that
+They

-you work directly with expressions and not with functions.
-This, despite
+also require that you work directly with expressions and

-being mitigated by our eval
+not with functions.
+This, despite being mitigated by our

 and uneval

-operators, can be pretty inefficient when your code is naturally
+be pretty inefficient when your code is naturally

 composed of functions.
-Besides that, if we wanted to change our
+Besides that, if we wanted to

-Expr
+change our Expr

-type, for example, to use a more efficient operation
+type, for example, to use a

-under the hood, or adding a :^:
+more efficient operation under the hood, or adding a

-constructor for power
+constructor for power operations, or

-operations, or adding new transcendental functions, we would have to
+adding new transcendental functions, we would have to

 modify both our eval